fniessink/toisto/docs/software.md

 ## Progress savefile

-When the program is stopped, progress is saved in a file named `.toisto-progress-{target language}.json` in the user's home folder, for example `.toisto-progress-fi.json`.
+When the program is stopped, progress is saved in a file named `.toisto-{device specific id}-progress-{target language}.json` in the user's home folder, for example `.toisto-c5323926-33e2-1eef-a453-2922a2aed6c5-progress-fi.json`.
 So each target language gets its own progress file.

 Each entry in the file is the progress of one specific quiz.
 The key denotes the quiz, the value contains information about the user's retention of the quiz.
 This looks as follows: